IgniteUI/igniteui-docfx/en/components/combo-remote.md

 ---
-title: Combo Remote Binding
+title: ComboBox Remote Binding
 _description: The igx-combo exposes API that allows to bind a combo to a remote service and retrieve data on demand.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Combo components, Angular Combo controls, Angular Combo Remote Binding
 ---

-# Combo Remote Binding
+# ComboBox Remote Binding
 <p class="highlight">
-The Ignite UI for Angular Combo Component exposes an API that allows binding a combo to a remote service and retrieving data on demand.
+The Ignite UI for Angular ComboBox Component exposes an API that allows binding a combobox to a remote service and retrieving data on demand.
 </p>

-## Angular Combo Remote Binding Example
+## Angular ComboBox Remote Binding Example
 The sample below demonstrates remote binding using the [dataPreLoad]({environment:angularApiUrl}/classes/igxcombocomponent.html#datapreload) property to load new chunk of remote data: